 The Directors had no interests in contracts or proposed contracts with Variety during the course of the financial year other than noted in the statutory information of this report.

 COMPANY SECRETARY

-Mr Paul Mullaly has been the Company Secretary of Variety - the Children's Charity (NSW) since December 2013.
-The role was previous filled by Mr Peter Hebbes AM for the first period of the financial year.
+Mr Paul Mullaly has been the Company Secretary of Variety - the Children's Charity (NSW) for the whole of the 2015 Financial Year.

 DIVIDENDS